home > R&D > Superconductivity at Furukawa Electric >The History of Superconductivity at Furukawa Electric

 • LTS

-(note) Golden Hadron Award: Awarded by CERN to manufacturers in recognition of outstanding contributions to the LHC project
+(note) Golden Hadron Award: Presented by CERN to suppliers recognized for outstanding performance and significant contributions to the LHC project.

 Contact for inquiries about Superconducting Technologies.